-Some time ago I met the owner (who has since passed) at a private club called Club A and dated him.
-When he owned the restaurant it was named Copain, which means “boyfriend” in French.
+I met the owner (who has since passed) some time ago at a club called Club A and dated him.
+When he owned the restaurant, it was named Copine, which means “girlfriend” in French.
 Who knew!

-Here are the outside area, the inside bar area, and the inside dining spaces at Copinette.
+Here is the outside area, the inside bar area, and the inside dining spaces at Copinette.

 Copinette offers American cuisine with French influence.
-They have an extensive wine list that focuses on North American, French and Italian wines with a wide range of price points making it affordable.
+They have an extensive wine list focusing on North American, French, and Italian wines with a wide range of prices, making them affordable.

 I ordered Truffle Burrata with tomatoes, roasted pine nuts, basil oil, and balsamic glaze.

 Truffle Burrata is a cheese truffle made of layers of soft mozzarella.
-The core of the burrata is creamy and buttery and the taste is characterized by light and fresh flavors.
-The freshness of the burrata in combination with the tomatoes was tasty and delightful and fresh that it was just–divine describes it best!
+The core of the burrata is creamy and buttery, and the taste is characterized by light and fresh flavors.
+The freshness of the burrata, combined with the tomatoes, was tasty, delightful, and fresh– that it was divine describes it best!

 For my main course, I ordered Pan-Seared Branzino with sauteed spinach, garlic mashed potatoes, lemon capers, olives, tomatoes, and olive oil.

-I just can’t stop raving about how fresh and delicious all the ingredients were.
-The dish must have been put together with love and that is just how it tasted.
+I can’t stop raving about the fresh and delicious ingredients.
+The dish must have been put together with love, and that is just how it tasted.
 Amazing!